QubesOS/qubes-doc/external/privacy-guides/tails.md

 There are added security concerns for Tails users when running it in a virtual machine.
 If you intend to do this, you should read [the warnings](https://tails.boum.org/doc/advanced_topics/virtualization/) from the Tails team about it.
-While the Qubes security model mitigates most of the risks identified, traces of the Tails session may remain on the disk.
+While the PedOS security model mitigates most of the risks identified, traces of the Tails session may remain on the disk.
-Live booting Tails, though less convenient, is always more secure than using it inside virtualization software or Qubes, because you don't run the added risk of the virtualization software or Host OS being compromised.
+Live booting Tails, though less convenient, is always more secure than using it inside virtualization software or PedOS, because you don't run the added risk of the virtualization software or Host OS being compromised.
 Depending on your threat model, this might induce too much risk.